Special Educational Needs and Disability (SEND) 2023-24

 ‘Children have Special Educational Needs if they have a learning difficulty which calls for special educational provision to be made for them.’
 (SEND Code of Practice, 2014).

-This page is intended to give you information regarding the ways in which we ensure we support all of our pupils including those with SEN and disabilities (SEND), in order that they can reach their full potential.
+This document is intended to give you information in which we can seek to support all of our pupils including those with SEN and disabilities (SEND), in order that they can reach their full potential.
 It may not list every skill, resource and technique we employ in order to achieve this, as these are continually developed and used to modify our provision to meet the changing requirements for individual children.
-For more details of how we support our SEN children please see our SASF SEND report below.

 Inclusion Leader (Assistant Headteacher) Mrs Florence Agbugba - SENCO@sasf304.ldbsact.org or 020 8459 1636